cameroncuster/snake_player/README.md

 if path to apple exists:
     execute path to the apple

-    if path to the tail exists:
-        return path to apple + path back to tail
+    if path back to the tail exists: return path to apple + path back to tail

     else